Hmidani/alx-low_level_programming/README.md

-#this is readme file for repository of alx-low_level_programming
+this is the readme file of alx low level programming